apostolisem/wp-dashboard-and-functions/README.md

 A Wordpress Plugin to Replace the Default Admin Dashboard with a custom one and add Useful Functions for Wpcare.gr Clients.

+- Replace the original WordPress Dashboard with a Custom one
+- Easy way to customize the plugin for your clients
+- Send login alerts every time an Administrator logins
+- Limit WordPress heartbeat to the minimum for server resources saving
+- Disable WordPress Automatic Core Updates alerts

+\* Please consider that some features may not have been implemented yet.

 ## Installation

 1. Download the plugin from Github to your computer.